 BNSF crews have nearly finished work on our fourth main track expansion project in Amarillo.
 With the upcoming Labor Day holiday, the final 32-hour major work window is scheduled to begin on Tuesday, September 4.
 Crews will complete the final track cutover, which impacts service on all four main lines during this window.
 Our operating teams will implement procedures, including some train consolidations, to minimize this disruption as much as possible.

-Agricultural Products Labor Day Holiday Operating Plan
+Intermodal Labor Day Holiday Operating Plan

 Service Expectations for the Week Ahead